Volvo V90 engines, drive and performance

 - It’s most successful with adaptive suspension

-- FWD and eight-speed auto as standard
+- Eight-speed auto as standard

 Volvo’s description of the V90’s handling is ‘Relaxed Confidence’ and this seems quite fitting.
 Slower steering with little feedback through the wheel means you won’t want to hustle it like its sportier rivals, such as the BMW 5 Series Touring.
 But good body control allows you to make reasonably quick progress on a flowing road.